Nov 22, 2024

 by Maureen Rubin | Jul 10, 2021

-marijuana on a scale Photo Source: Adobe Stock Image
+Close-up of cannabis on a digital scale, displaying a weight of 16 grams.
+Photo Source: Adobe Stock Image

 Medical marijuana is legal in Oregon, but that doesn’t mean a grower can grow it, then ship it to states where it isn’t.
 A man in Oregon, who had been distributing cannabis and cannabis plants to buyers outside Oregon, lost his appeal and he will now be heading to prison to serve out his mandatory minimum five-year sentence.